Schlaffmatthewj/clean_and_clear_contracts/README.md

             - If you are clean you can use `git clone *copied_link_from_github*`.
             - If your status reads a current repo, cd into a brand new directory then run the above command.
         - Now you can cd into this newly cloned repository.
-            - You should run `yarn install` to pick up any dependecies that your device may not have available.
+            - You should run `yarn install` to pick up any dependencies that your device may not have available.
             - Additionally you will run `gem install` for the same reason.
     - Rails
         - Now you will want to create the database for your localhost using `rails db:create`.